XxAcielxX/arch-plasma-install/README.md

 </br>

 ### The Conclusion
 Now everything is installed and after the final `reboot`, you will land in you GUI Login Screen ready to use your system.
-You can also some extra steps mentioned below to further improve your experience.
+You can also do some extra steps mentioned below to further improve your experience.
 I'll recommend you to install `yay` & `paccache`.
 - Yay will provide your packages from AUR (Arch User Repository), which are not available in the Official Repo.
 - Paccache can be used clean pacman cached packages either manually or in an automated way.